Binary-Programmer/Moulton-Scalable-Menus/README.md

 Example 5 shows off animated buttons and partitions.

 ### Example 7
-Example 7 shows off pop ups.
+Example 7 shows off pop ups and the TextEditBox, a subclass of TextBox that has extra functionality such as vertical arrow key support, shift selection, and control text navigation.